thevpc/nuts/docs/articles/10-nuts-faq.md

 * advanced io features (persistence Locks, monitored downloads, compression, file hashing....)

+* standard ways to support and use installed platforms (installed JRE, JDK, ...)

+* and more...

-## Can I use NAF ofr non terminal applications, Swing per JavaFX perhaps
+## Can I use NAF for non terminal applications, Swing or JavaFX perhaps
-Sure, you will be able to benefit of all the items in the preceding question but terminal coloring.
+Sure, you will be able to benefit of all the items in the preceding question but terminal coloring wont be relevant of course.
 Check netbeans-launcher in github.
-Its a good example that shows how interesting is to use NAF in non terminal application.
+It's a good example of how interesting is to use NAF in non terminal applications.

 ## What is the License used in Nuts